 Collecting is for contemporary material published in Africa or about sub-Saharan Africa in the humanities.

 Geographic emphases reflect the historical strengths of the collection, as well as current Yale faculty research interests in the field.
-Areas of special strength (in comparison to other Africana collections elsewhere) include: South Africa and the Anglophone countries of southern Africa (Namibia, Botswana, Lesotho, Swaziland, Zimbabwe, Zambia, and Malawi); the Lusophone countries of southern Africa (Angola, Mozambique); the countries of eastern Africa (Kenya, Uganda, Tanzania—including Zanzibar); central African Francophone countries (Rwanda, Burundi, D.R.
-Congo, Congo, Cameroon, Gabon, Central African Republic); the Anglophone and Francophone countries of west Africa (Senegal, Gambia, Guinea, Sierra Leone, Liberia, Côte d’Ivoire, Burkina Faso, Ghana, Togo, Benin, Nigeria); the Sahel (Mauritania, Mali, Niger, Chad, Sudan), and finally, the Horn of Africa countries (Ethiopia, Eritrea, Somalia).
-In addition, material from the Lusophone countries of Guinea-Bissau, Cape Verde and Equatorial Guinea is collected.
-Madagascar and the various Indian Ocean islands such as Mauritius, Réunion, Comoros, and Seychelles are collected less comprehensively.
+Areas of special strength (in comparison to other Africana collections elsewhere) include: South Africa and the Anglophone countries of southern Africa (Namibia, Botswana, Lesotho, Swaziland, Zimbabwe, Zambia, and Malawi); the countries of eastern Africa (Kenya, Uganda, Tanzania—including Zanzibar); central African Francophone countries (Rwanda, Burundi, D.R.
+Congo, Congo, Gabon, Central African Republic); some of the Anglophone and Francophone countries of west Africa (Senegal, Gambia, Guinea, Sierra Leone, Liberia, Côte d’Ivoire, Burkina Faso, Ghana, Benin, Nigeria); certain countries of the Sahel (Mali, Niger, Chad), and finally, Ethiopia.
+Madagascar and the various Indian Ocean islands such as Mauritius, Réunion, Comoros, and Seychelles are currently de-emphasized in the collection.

 Collaborations within Yale